woupiestek/midistuff_ts/log.md

 Technically, only odd denominators matter, so letting the numerator automatically be the 'greatest power of two less than' works.

+### todo list

+- add tuplet code
+- add attributes
+- generate music xml
+- generate from nwctxt

+Attributes can be attached to both classes and sets, But the attachment to classes needs to happen somewhere else.

+Maybe there won't be an inline solution at all.

+File structure:

+- header: likely the file type and version followed by a description
+- tone set: a tone set
+- classes: stuff like midi settings and notation parameters
+- properties: stuff that applies to all of the file, like title, author, etc.

+Maybe come up with better names... e.g. 'modes' for classes.

 ## 2023-11-9